Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2)

-Built upon this holography, it was further anticipated in \cite{ABJM} that the ABJM CFT at Chern-Simons levels $k=1,2$ actually has ${\cal{N}}=8$ supersymmetry and $SO(8)$ R-symmetry which are the symmetries of coincident M2 branes on ${\mb{R}}^{1,2} \times \mathbb{R}^8$ or $\mathbb{R}^{1,2} \times (\mathbb{R}^8/\mathbb{Z}_2)$, respectively.
-The purpose of this paper is to prove that the ABJM theory, for all possible rank of gauge groups, has enhanced ${\cal N}=8$ superconformal symmetry and SO(8) R-symmetry at Chern-Simons level $k=1,2$.
-Our proof relies crucially on utilizing so-called 3-algebra structure and monopole operators inherent in this theory.
-Therefrom, if the Chern-Simons level $k$ takes the value $1$ or $2$, a set of highly nontrivial algebraic identities follows among the matter fields.
-Utilizing these identities, we show that the ABJM theory possesses extra ${\cal N}=2$ supersymmetry that combines with the existing ${\cal N}=6$ supersymmetry to the fully enhanced ${\cal N}=8$ supersymmetry and SO(8) R-symmetry.
+The purpose of this paper is to prove that the ABJM theory with gauge group $U(N)_k\times U(M)_{-k}$, for any possible rank of gauge group, exhibits enhanced ${\cal N}=8$ superconformal symmetry and SO(8) R-symmetry at Chern-Simons level $k=1,2$.
+Our proof relies on three-algebra structure and monopole operators inherent in this theory.
+Therefrom, precisely when the Chern-Simons level $k$ takes the value $1$ or $2$, a set of highly nontrivial algebraic identities follows among the matter fields.
+Utilizing these identities, we prove that the ABJM theory possesses extra ${\cal N}=2$ supersymmetry that combines with the existing ${\cal N}=6$ supersymmetry to the fully enhanced ${\cal N}=8$ supersymmetry and SO(8) R-symmetry.

 A feature of the ABJM theory is that the gauge dynamics, governed solely by the Chern-Simons term, is trivial.
 The Chern-Simons term merely induces braiding statistics to the matter fields.
 Consequently, operators built solely from the gauge potential such as holonomy and magnetic monopole operators $W_R$ would not carry any dynamics or scaling dimension, though they transform in nontrivial representations $R$ under $\mathfrak{G}$ \cite{kapustin}.
 Upon coupling matter fields to the Chern-Simons gauge field, gauge invariant operators are constructible not just from matter fields alone but also by attaching the holonomy or magnetic monopole operators $W_R$ to them.
 Made entirely out of gauge potential, the monopole operators are singlets under internal rigid symmetries such as R-symmetry.
 As such, monopole operators can produce gauge invariant operators with a rich variety of the R-symmetry representations.
 Recently, through the study of superconformal index, it was shown that gauge invariant operators containing the monopole operators $W_R$ are indispensable for confirming the AdS/CFT correspondence between the ABJM theory and the M-theory at finite $k$ \cite{seok}.